lukrycyfa/micro_finance_lender/README.md

 ### Techstacks and Dependencies Required to Use or Test the Micro_finance_lender Contract.

 - The setup procedure here covers installations on Ubuntu and Github Codespaces(Recommended) for simplycity.
-You could refer to the tutorial Setup section from [Sui DeepBook Tutorial](https://dacade.org/communities/sui/challenges/19885730-fb83-477a-b95b-4ab265b61438/learning-modules/c9e21ff5-e7b3-4583-b21c-00c7176c10cc) or [sui docs](https://docs.sui.io/guides/developer/getting-started/sui-install), for installation on other platforms.
+You could refer to the tutorial Setup from the [Sui DeepBook Tutorial](https://dacade.org/communities/sui/challenges/19885730-fb83-477a-b95b-4ab265b61438/learning-modules/c9e21ff5-e7b3-4583-b21c-00c7176c10cc) or [sui docs](https://docs.sui.io/guides/developer/getting-started/sui-install), for installation on other platforms.

 #### Installation on Ubuntu/Github Codespaces: